How much does a bungalow extension cost?

 - Purpose of the room: Whether your room will be used as a bathroom or kitchen will also raise the extension cost due to the need for electrics and plumbing installation.

-- Plastering and decorating: Once your bungalow extension is complete you may choose for a professional to plaster and decorate the new space, this will incur an extra cost.
+- Plastering and decorating: Once your bungalow extension is complete you will need to have the space plastered and decorated.

 Find a builder near you